 Subscribe to Arteidolia’s Monthly Newsletter →

 Arteidolia Press is a small artist-run press based out of Ridgewood, Queens with focus on publishing collections of poetic encounters that are diverse & inventive.
-Adventuresome & intriguing.
+Experimental & intriguing.
 A place of intersections & fusions.

 For information on all titles from Arteidolia Press →